Bijoyar Pore

-Bijoyar Pore (Autumn Flies) is a 2024 Indian Bengali-language psychological drama film directed by Abhijit SriDas and produced by Sujit Raha under the banner of SR Jupiter Motion Pictures.
+Bijoyar Pore is a 2024 Indian Bengali psychological drama film directed by Abhijit SriDas and produced by Sujit Raha under the banner of SR Jupiter Motion Pictures.

-The film features an ensemble cast including Mamata Shankar, Deepankar De, Swastika Mukherjee, Mir Afsar Ali, Tanika Basu, Rwitobroto Mukherjee, Padmanabha Dasgupta, Bidipta Chakraborty, Animesh Bhaduri, Miska Halim, and Kheya Chaatopadhay.

 Set against the backdrop of Durga Puja, it explores family, tradition, and reconciliation through the lens of generational conflict.

 Plot

 After the grandeur of Durga Puja ends, a family returns to its home, burdened by years of silence and unresolved emotional wounds.
 When an estranged daughter returns and a tragedy unfolds, they are forced to confront long-buried grief.

-At the center is Alokananda (Mamata Shankar), a quietly resolute mother whose empathy becomes the thread binding the family’s pain and capacity for healing.
+At the center is Alokananda, a quietly resolute mother whose empathy becomes the thread binding the family’s pain and capacity for healing.